-When the Cardinals signed Chris Carpenter, they hoped to add depth for the second half of the 2003 season.
-Instead, they discovered an ace for their 2006 and 2011 World Series championships.
+When the St. Louis Cardinals signed Chris Carpenter in December 2002, they believed they were adding pitching depth for the second half of the 2003 season.
+Instead, they uncovered the ace who would help lead the franchise to World Series titles in 2006 and 2011.

-The following year, he enjoyed a breakout season with a 3.24 ERA at the all-star break despite missing most of June with elbow inflammation.
-After the break, however, his ERA spiked to 6.31 and his season ended with surgery to remove a bone spur in his elbow.
+The next year appeared to be his breakthrough.
+Carpenter carried a 3.24 ERA into the All-Star break despite missing much of June with elbow inflammation.
+But the second half unraveled.
+His ERA climbed to 6.31, and his season ended when he underwent surgery to remove a bone spur in his elbow.

 At season’s end, with Carpenter expected to miss the first half of the 2003 season, the Blue Jays removed Carpenter from their 40-man roster and instead offered him a minor-league contract with incentives.[1]
-Carpenter declined, opting instead to become a free agent.
+Carpenter declined and became a free agent.

-Meanwhile, starting pitching was one of general manager Walt Jocketty’s top offseason priorities following Darryl Kile’s passing in June and the recent retirement of Andy Benes.
-He already had re-signed Woody Williams to a two-year, $14.9 million contract and Chuck Finley, whom the Cardinals acquired in a trade with the Indians in July, also was considering a contract offer to return for 2003 (ultimately, he turned down the Cardinals’ offer and did not play again).
+The Cardinals, meanwhile, were searching urgently for pitching.
+The organization was still coping with the loss of Darryl Kile, who passed away during the 2002 season, and the retirement of veteran starter Andy Benes.
+General manager Walt Jocketty had already re-signed Woody Williams to a two-year, $14.9 million contract.
+Chuck Finley, whom the Cardinals acquired in a trade with the Indians in July, was also considering a contract offer to return for 2003 (ultimately, he turned down the Cardinals’ offer and chose to retire).

 “He’s somebody we’ve liked for a while,” Jocketty said.
 “I would like to think something could happen soon.”[6]